Jhootha Hi Sahi: Music

-Controversy
+Plagiarism allegations

 Warner Bros. filed a case of copyright violation alleging that the movie was copied from their television series Friends.
 The producer of the film, Madhu Mantena, responded that it was not true and that the film had nothing to do with Friends; director Abbas Tyrewala has also denied the allegations.

 Reception

 Critical response

-Jhootha Hi Sahi has received mixed critical responses.
-On the review-aggregation website ReviewGang, the film scored 5.0/10 based on 4 reviews.
 Nikhat Kazmi of The Times of India rated it 3.5/5: "The script has a few teasing twists and turns that do not let it fall into the rut of predictable run-of-the-mill romances".
 Aniruddha Guha of DNA rated it 2/4: "The film may have its moments, but not enough to leave you with a smile at the end.
 Not even recommended as a date movie".
-Sukanya Venkatraghavan of Filmfare wrote, Jhootha Hi Sahi is like an amateur college play where everyone is trying too hard and the writing is just plain cocky, with no depth or direction".
+Sukanya Venkatraghavan of Filmfare wrote, "Jhootha Hi Sahi is like an amateur college play where everyone is trying too hard and the writing is just plain cocky, with no depth or direction".
 Sukanya Verma of Rediff wrote, "John's the best, forget the rest".
 She gave a 2 out of 5 rating to the movie.
 Mathures Paul of The Statesman gave the film 2 out of 5 stars, noting, "It really doesn’t matter if Abraham lost a few stones to play Sid, if Pakhi is a good scriptwriter (though she looks like a middle-aged aunt with two left feet), AR Rahman is the music director and Abbas Tyrewala's last film was the modestly successful Jaane Tu Ya Jaane Na.
 They all work in different directions".